Creatiwity/witycms-doc/build_theme.md

 ### Images

-* **img**: The folder contain all the asset you need to custom your theme like the logo, etc.
+"**Img**" folder contain all the asset you need to custom your theme like the logo, etc.